Card Gameplay and Hand Management

 Players start the game with a small set of cards, but you can always acquire new cards from a common display as an Action during your turn, increasing your possibilities and strategies.
 Each card is unique and different from all the others, and it's up to you to decide how to use each card: to gain powerful effects, in combat to surprise your opponents or to get some command points to strengthen your army.

 Every card is a great addition to your hand and can be used multiple times.

 The hand management mechanism is one of the core aspects of the game: before starting a new Era, every player collects back into their hand all the cards previously played in their own discard pile.
 This means you get to use them again in the new Era.

 Deciding when and how to use a card is a huge part of Mysthea.
 Thanks to the hand management, every card can be used multiple times in different ways.
 This creates a deep and tense tactic and strategic planning, always very different and highly customizable to your favorite play-style.

-Next week, we'll be diving into the Combat mechanic, and taking a closer look at how Monsters like Reapers or Caerulas could wreak havoc for our Champions, and force rivals to work together if they want to survive the harsh islands!
+Next week, we'll be diving into the Combat mechanic, and taking a closer look at how Monsters like Boulron or Caerulas could wreak havoc for our Champions, and force rivals to work together if they want to survive the harsh islands!